securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Policy {#policy}

-With the Policy directive, you can link to where your security policy and/or disclosure policy is located.
+This directive allows you to link to where your security policy and/or disclosure policy is located.
 This can help security researchers understand what you are looking for and how to report security vulnerabilities.
+If this directive indicates a web URL, then it SHOULD begin with "https://".

+Example:

 ~~~~~~~~~~
 Policy: https://example.com/security-policy.html